ivpey/lotro-csp/readme.md

 - ~~The app cannot handle Legacy of Morgoth slot-specific essences.~~
 - - (Update - September 2025) Slot-specific essences are now treated as regular ones and handled correctly.
 - Regular essences are limited to single-stat ones.
-- Baseline character stats coming from level are **not** taken into account.
+- ~~Baseline character stats coming from level are **not** taken into account.~~
+- - (Update - October 2025) Level-based base stats are now included thanks to Giseldah's CalcStat module.

 Border images and the CSS style to use them seen at [Giseldah](https://giseldah.github.io/).